Hidden universality in the merger rate distribution in the primordial black hole scenario: Hidden universality in the merger rate density

 To summarize, our study demonstrates that $0.97 \lesssim \alpha \lesssim 1.05$ holds in the considered PBH scenario in which PBHs form binaries in the early universe.
 The uncertainty in $\alpha$ is small enough to distinguish the PBH scenario from different scenarios for explaining the origin of the merging BH binaries once a sufficiently large number of merger events are measured.
 For instance, \citet{Bird:2016dcv} considered the formation of PBH binaries due to close encounters in dark matter halos at low redshifts.
-This PBH scenario gives a different merger rate density, i.e. \citep{Raidal:2017mfl} \be {\cal R}(m_1,m_2,t)=C m_1^{\frac{2}{7}} f(m_1) \,m_2^{\frac{2}{7}} f(m_2) \,m_t^{\frac{10}{7}}, \ee where $C$ is a quantity independent of $m_1$ and $m_2$.
-For this process, Equation~(\ref{alphadef}) gives \be \alpha=\frac{10}{7} \approx 1.43. \ee Thus, this scenario predicts a unique and different value from the one studied in this paper.
+This PBH scenario gives a different merger rate density, i.e. \citep{Raidal:2017mfl} \be {\cal R}(m_1,m_2,t)=C m_1^{\frac{2}{7}} f(m_1) \,m_2^{\frac{2}{7}} f(m_2) \,m_{\rm t}^{\frac{10}{7}}, \ee where $C$ is a quantity independent of $m_1$ and $m_2$.
+For this process, Equation~(\ref{alphadef}) gives \be \alpha=\frac{10}{7} \approx 1.43. \ee Thus, this scenario predicts a unique and different value from the one studied in this paper. \citet{Gondanetal2017} has recently extended this analysis to systems in collisional equilibrium where mass segregation takes places such as in galactic nuclei.
+In this case $\alpha$ is a unique function of the total binary mass.
 Another example is the astrophysical scenario in which the BH binaries form and evolve due to dynamical encounters in dense stellar environments.
-In this scenario, \citet{OLeary:2016ayz} found that $\alpha \approx 4$.
+In this scenario, \citet{OLeary:2016ayz} found that approximately $P_{\rm intr}=\mathcal{R}(m_1,m_2)/[f(m_1)f(m_2)]\propto m_{\rm t}^{4}$.
 In this case the higher mass mergers are much more probable mainly due to the mass dependence of binary formation during chance triple encounters, exchange interactions, mass segregation and dynamical hardening effects.
-Clearly, this $\alpha$ value is largely outside of the region obtained for both PBH scenarios mentioned above.
+If the intrinsic merger probability does not depend on the symmetric mass ratio $\eta=m_1m_2/(m_1+m_2)^2$, then we get $\alpha=4$ for this process.
+Clearly, a $\alpha\sim 4$ value is largely outside of the region obtained for both PBH scenarios mentioned above.
 When a sufficient number of mergers accumulates to determine $\alpha$, it may be possible to exclude several formation scenarios and pin down the most likely scenario.